suhas-koujalagi/urban-mobility-initiative/README.md

 The system provides structured tracking for initiative planning, funding allocation, KPI monitoring, citizen feedback campaigns, review decisions, and controlled adjustments within a unified Lightning application.

-The solution design is inspired by an urban mobility case study from the McKinsey.org Forward 2025 program.
+The solution design is inspired by an urban mobility `case study from the McKinsey.org Forward 2025 program.`

-The current implementation is built using Salesforce’s declarative capabilities (data modeling, automation, validation rules, reporting, dashboards, and UI configuration).
-The system architecture is designed to be extended through a development layer, including Lightning Web Components and advanced customization.
+The current implementation is built using `Salesforce’s declarative capabilities` (`data modeling`, `automation`, `validation rules`, `reporting`, `dashboards`, and `UI configuration`).
+The system architecture is designed to be extended through a `development layer`, including `Lightning Web Components` and advanced customization.

 ## 2. System Architecture